PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ```
 The name tag of the image should be standard and can be used for the filter.
 For example `PA-VM-AWS-9.1*`, `PA-VM-AWS-9.1.3*`, `PA-VM-AWS-10*`.
 This is the same logic the terraform will use to lookup the AMI based on the `fw_version` variable.

+**We see that 10.0.4 AMI is availble, so we will use that for the variable**

+- Generate SSH Key

+Any EC2 Instance must be associated with a SSH keypair, which is the default method of initial interactive login to instances.
+With successful bootstrapping, there should not be any need to connect to the VM-Series instances direclty with this key, but it is usually good to keep this key securely stored for any emergency backdoor access.
+For this lab, a keypair will be generated in the cloudshell and then terraform will create a corresponding object in AWS using the same key.

+`ssh-keygen -f ~/.ssh/ps-lab -t rsa -C ps-lab`